 To guide your giving, it’s best to develop written guidelines.
 You may want to get your team involved so that everyone feels good about your policy.
 Your policy should start by identifying the types of programs and activities that align with your spa or massage practice values.
 You may want to donate to organizations that help women and children, support research for a specific medical condition, or help an underserved group in your community.
 Whatever you decide, focus the majority of your giving on that group or groups.

 You also need to realistically determine how much time you and your team can donate to support the causes you identify.
 Budget is another issue.
 In some cases, your contribution may not involve a cash contribution, but the time away from your business can impact your bottom line.
 With your policy in hand, you can decide on the various giving options:

 You may run a special retail promotion and donate a set amount of each sale to an organization or contribute a percentage of a massage or other body treatment cost.
 The effort also can serve as a way to promote or introduce clients to a new product or service.

 Non Cash Contributions

 You also can decide to write a check at the end of the year to support a special program or organization.
-In all cases, you’ll want to consult with your accountant to find out how your contributions should be handled form a tax standpoint.
+In all cases, you’ll want to consult with your accountant to find out how your contributions should be handled from a tax standpoint.
 You’ll want to keep records of everything you donate.

 Communicate your Giving Policy